-With Brexit likely in the near future, clients should continue (or begin) thinking about the potential impacts Brexit could have on their derivatives documentation.
+As the EU and UK continue to negotiate the terms of a trade deal, clients should continue — or begin — thinking about the impacts Brexit may have on their derivatives documentation.
 Most commonly, to help mitigate the potential impacts of Brexit, some banks might begin or continue to reach out to counterparties to proactively make certain amendments to their ISDA Master Agreements.

 These amendments could take the form of migration of trades through entering into new derivatives contracts with banks’ EU affiliates or subsidiaries (“novations”) as well as the incorporation of regulatory provisions into ISDA Master Agreements to address Brexit.
 To the extent that your bank reaches out to you to incorporate certain provisions into your trading agreement to address Brexit, it is important to do so in order to avoid any disruption to new or existing trades.
 If you are in receipt of an updated trading agreement or novation documentation from a bank counterparty, please forward this to your Chatham Relationship Manager to ensure Chatham’s systems are updated to reflect accurate information.
 Brexit also has the potential, albeit unlikely, to trigger certain Termination Events and Events of Default in ISDA Master Agreements and could lead to uncertainty in the interpretation or application of jurisdictional clauses in parties’ ISDA Master Agreements and other documentation.